Introduction to Prudence Concept in Accounting

 3. Recognition of Assets

-For example, Inventory valued at cost or net realizable value, whichever is low.
-Provisions are made for bad & doubtful debts and shown as the reduction from the gross figure of trade receivables.
+For example, Inventory is valued at cost or net realizable value, whichever is low.
+Provisions are made for bad & doubtful debts and are shown as the reduction from the gross figure of trade receivables.

 4. Recognition of Liabilities

 As per prudence, liabilities should not be understated.
-Thus, the value of liabilities will always be on a higher side than what it should be.
+Thus, the value of liabilities will always be on the higher side than what it should be.
 For example, employees are about to retire.
 When the expense for the same is recorded, the corresponding liability should also be recognized.

 Advantages and Disadvantages